Alaska Seaplane Adventures

 Every great Alaskan adventure starts with a seaplane.
 Our mission is to take people on extraordinary wilderness adventures.
 Our trips all start from the same notion: “Wouldn’t it be cool to…”

-Seaplane Adventures is the natural extension of the partnership between Fortress of the Bears LLC, which offered highly personalized, wilderness bear viewing and Alaska Seaplanes.
+Seaplane Adventures is the natural partnership between Fortress of the Bears LLC, which offered highly personalized, wilderness bear viewing and Alaska Seaplanes.
 Working with Alaska Seaplanes, our guides started putting together their own trips with friends and family – flying over glaciers, weekend cabin getaways, or even remote drop offs for extended wilderness trips.
 Conversations that started with “Wouldn’t it be cool to…” often led to a fantastic wilderness adventure.
 If you’re looking for a spectacular day trip, a specific charter or just have a vague idea, give us a call and let’s pull out a map and plan the next great seaplane adventure.

 We take a triple bottom line approach.
 We aim to be a profitable company that is also a positive force in our communities and for our environment.
 Our tours are carbon neutral.
 We offset all our flights with the Juneau Carbon Offset project, which helps local families reduce heating costs and eliminates pollution right here in Juneau.

 Alaska Seaplanes is the premier commuter airline of Southeast Alaska.
 Operating from a hub in Juneau, Alaska Seaplanes serves the markets of Skagway, Haines, Gustavus, Hoonah, Kake, Klawock, Sitka, Angoon, Tenakee Springs, Pelican, Elfin Cove and Excursion Inlet on a year-round basis, and Whitehorse, Yukon on a seasonal basis.
 Custom charters are available throughout Southeast Alaska, Western Canada and the Pacific Northwest.